tabulate/tabulate/README.md

 A [Shortcode](http://codex.wordpress.org/Shortcode) is a WordPress method of embedding content into posts and pages.
 Tabulate provides one short code, `[tabulate]`, which can be used to add tables, lists, and record-counts to your content.
-Its parameters are as follows:
+Its parameters (which can appear in any order) are as follows:

 1. `table` — The name of the table in question.
 Required.
 No default.
 2. `format` — One of `table`, `list`, or `count`.
 Optional.
 Defaults to `table`.